Static four-charge squashed black hole in five-dimensional $STU-W^2U$ supergravity and its thermodynamics: Thermodynamics

 \section{Thermodynamics}

+The thermodynamic properties of various squashed KK black holes had been widely investigated in a lot of literatures, for instance, \cite{PRD85-064021,EPJC73-2377,PRD78-124006, CQG24-4525,CQG25-085006,IJMPA24-2357,PRD84-124040}.
+In particular, the Euclidean action and free energy was calculated in Refs. \cite{CQG24-4525,CQG25-085006} by using the standard thermodynamic method.

-Having presented our static squashed solution, we now turn to investigate its thermodynamic properties.
-The counterterm method \cite{PLB634-531,PRD73-044014} is well-suited for this task, as it allows for the computation of conserved charges in our asymptotically flat spacetime with boundary topology $R \times S^1 \hookrightarrow S^2$.
+Now let's turn to investigate its thermodynamic properties of our static squashed solution.
+The counterterm method \cite{PLB634-531,PRD73-044014} is well-suited for this task, as it allows for the computation of conserved charges in our asymptotically locally flat spacetime with boundary topology $R \times S^1 \hookrightarrow S^2$, the same one as the Kaluza-Klein magnetic monopole.
 This method regularizes the gravitational action by adding to the boundary term at infinity a counterterm that depends only on curvature invariants of the induced metric, leaving the equations of motion unchanged.